admazzola/meteor-ethersim/README.md

-# Meteor Ethersim
+# Meteor EtherSim
-The ethersim provider package wrapped for MeteorJS.
-Now you can simulate an Ethereum node provider within Meteor.
-The `ethersim` server will be run in the backend by the Meteor dApp server.
+The EtherSim provider package wrapped for MeteorJS.
+Now you can simulate an Ethereum node provider within your Meteor dApps.
+The `ethersim` node will be run by the Meteor apps server.
 Please remove `ethersim` as an RPC provider for production use.

 ## Installation